Rock goby: Behaviour

 The rock goby eats small crabs and amphipods, polychaetes, larva, small fish, Calanus, copepod, and mites.

 Reproduction

 The rock goby reproduces in spring.
-It nests in rocky areas near the kelp forest, Up to 7000 eggs are laid, in a single layer, under rocks and shells.
-The eggs (up to 7000) are laid in a single layer (2.5 mm in height) and guarded aggressively by the male.
+It nests in rocky areas near the kelp forest.
+Up to 7000 eggs are laid under rocks and shells in a single layer (2.5 mm in height), and guarded aggressively by the male.
 The eggs hatch in about 19 days.